skorch-dev/skorch/docs/user/performance.rst

 Instead of turning off all callbacks, you can also turn off specific callbacks, including default callbacks.
-This way, you can decide which ones to keep and which ones to get rid off.
+This way, you can decide which ones to keep and which ones to get rid of.
 Typically, callbacks that calculate some kind of metric tend to be slow.

 .. code:: python